dfgordon/vscode-language-merlin6502/README.md

 * The ProDOS path and the VS Code project path do not need to match in any way
 * If more than one file match is found, the extension will flag it as an error
 * The file extension should *not* be included in the pseudo-op argument

+When editing an include, the master file that defines the context is shown in the lower toolbar.
+Clicking on the indicator allows the user to select a different context if applicable, i.e., if the include appears in more than one file.

 ## Processor target and the XC pseudo-operation